ultraglorious/cyclegan/README.md

 # cyclegan-learning
 My first attempt to implement a CycleGAN in TensorFlow based on Jun-Yan Zhu, Taesung Park, Phillip Isola, and Alexei A. Efros.
 "Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks", in IEEE International Conference on Computer Vision (ICCV), 2017.
 See: https://junyanz.github.io/CycleGAN/

+## Current status
+Model may work, but iterations take quite a long time so it's hard to verify.
+I do not think the slowness is related to a bug, but rather the very large increase in parameters when the residual block concatenates its input rather than adds to it.
+The paper does not make it clear which approach they chose (addition vs concatenation).